Skytroll914/Restaurant-Management-System/README.md

 - Check if input is integer
 - Check if input is double
 - Check if the input is within the system record or not
+- Check if input format is correct or not
+- many more..... {i think XD)

 It is also important to note that this project uses global struct and variables (Not really recommended for security and error prevention purposes, but since its a personal project it should be fine :D ).
 The global struct saves customer information of the user that just logged in as a customer.